hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/NoSQL Explorer.md

 ![](img/7.png)

 * *Query* : The query you want to execute in JSON form:
-  * To find players with displayName "testUser" the following JSON should be used {"displayName" : "testUser"}
+  * To find players with displayName "testUser" the following valid JSON must be used {"displayName" : "testUser"}
 * *Sort* : The JSON representation of the sort for the query:
-  * To sort by userName in ascending order the following JSON should be used {"userName" : 1}
+  * To sort by userName in ascending order the following valid JSON must be used {"userName" : 1}
+  * To sort by id, the following valid JSON must be used {"\_id": -1} or {"\_id": 1}
 * *Fields*: Allows you to limit the fields that are returned in the results:
   * This is useful for Collections with large document.
   * To limit the results to only contain the userName and displayName, the following JSON should be used : {"userName" : 1, "displayName" : 1}.
 1 indicates inclusion and 0 indicates exclusion for a field.
 You cannot mix inclusion and exclusion in a single query.